 Weapons on Campus

-NC law generally prohibits carrying a “weapon” either openly or concealed on community college property.
+North Carolina state law prohibits carrying a “weapon” either openly or concealed on community college property.
 A weapon includes firearms, explosives, BB guns, stun guns, air rifle or pistol, and certain types of knives or other sharp instruments.

 The NC legislature, in N.C.G.S.
 14-269.2(k), provided a limited exception which took effect on October 1, 2013.
-A firearm is permissible on a community college campus only under the following limited circumstances:
+A handgun may be permitted on a community college campus only under the following limited circumstances:

-- The individual has a valid concealed handgun permit or is exempt from the law requiring a permit; AND
+2. The individual has a valid concealed handgun permit OR is exempt from the law requiring a permit AND meets any of the following conditions:

 Statement on Discrimination and Harassment